contentful/live-preview/examples/README.md

 ## next-14-app-router-ssr

 - Server-Side Rendering (SSR) Focus: This example exclusively utilizes server-side rendering, with minimal client-side interactions limited to loading the Live Preview SDK in a standalone script.
-- Conditional Revalidation: Configured to trigger a revalidation process through a designated endpoint whenever changes are saved in Contentful, refreshing the page to display new content after a brief delay of 5 seconds.
+- Conditional Revalidation: Configured to trigger a revalidation process through a designated endpoint whenever changes are saved in Contentful, it then forcefully reloads the iframe, effective after 5-seconds..

-## next-13-app-router-ssr

-- Enhanced SSR with Client-Side Reloading: Operates similarly to the next-14-app-router-ssr but includes a script that forcefully reloads the iframe if an entry’s save event is detected in Contentful, effective after 5-seconds.
-This script supports both Next 13 and Next 14 versions.

 ## next-pages-router